Lequoa/AnalyzeLogAI/README.md

 ## 🚀 Overview
 The **AI-Powered Log Analyzer** is a lightweight C# application that leverages a locally hosted Large Language Model (LLM) via Ollama to analyze system logs and provide intelligent insights.

-The application helps developers and support teams quickly understand errors, identify root causes, and receive actionable recommendations—reducing debugging time and improving system reliability.
+The application helps developers and support teams quickly understand errors, identify root causes, and receive actionable recommendations-reducing debugging time and improving system reliability.

 ---